Tight Lower Bound for Pattern Avoidance and Symmetric Functions: Proof of Theorem

-Let us combine these lemmas in order to prove that every non-empty symmetric set with no monotone element has at least $n-1$ elements:
+Let us combine these lemmas to show that, as long as $n \ge 5$, every non-empty symmetric set with no monotone elements has at least $n-1$ elements:

-\begin{lemma} For every $n \ge 5$, the size of the smallest non-empty \emph{symmetric} set $S \subseteq S_n$ with no monotone element (i.e.\ neither $\iota_n$ nor $\delta_n$) is $n-1$. \end{lemma} \begin{remark} It is well known that for $n \ge 5$, the minimal non-empty \emph{Schur-positive} set in $S_n$ with no monotone element has $n-1$ elements.
-It is achieved e.g.\ by a Knuth equivalence class corresponding to the partition $(n-1, 1)$ \cite{knuth_classes_schur_positive}.
-The lemma states that the same bound holds for the weaker property of symmetry too.
+\begin{lemma} For every $n \ge 5$, every non-empty \emph{symmetric} set $\B \subseteq S_n$ with no monotone elements has at least $n-1$ elements. \end{lemma} \begin{remark} It is well known that for $n \ge 5$, the minimal size of a non-empty \emph{Schur-positive} set $\B \subseteq S_n$ with no monotone elements is $n-1$.
+This minimum is achieved, for instance, by a Knuth equivalence class corresponding to the partition $(n-1, 1)$~\cite{knuth_classes_schur_positive}.
+The lemma states that the same bound holds for the weaker property of symmetry as well.